Neoliberalism: India

 In India, Prime Minister Narendra Modi took office in 2014 with a commitment to implement neoliberal economic policies.
-This commitment would shape national politics and foreign affairs, and put India in a race with China and Japan for economic supremacy in East Asia.
+This commitment would shape national politics and foreign affairs and put India in a race with China and Japan for economic supremacy in East Asia.

 Australia

 In Australia, neoliberal economic policies (known at the time as "economic rationalism" or "economic fundamentalism") have been embraced by governments of both the Labor Party and the Liberal Party since the 1980s.
 The Labor governments of Bob Hawke and Paul Keating from 1983 to 1996 pursued a program of economic reform focused on economic liberalisation.
 These governments privatised government corporations, deregulated factor markets, floated the Australian dollar and reduced trade protections.
 Another key policy was the accords which was an agreement with unions to agree to a reduction in strikes, wage demands and a real wage cut in exchange for the implementation of social policies, such as Medicare and superannuation.
 The Howard government continued these policies, whilst also acting to reduce union power, cut welfare and reduce government spending.

 Keating, building on policies he had introduced while federal treasurer, implemented a compulsory superannuation guarantee system in 1992 to increase national savings and reduce future government liability for old age pensions.
 The financing of universities was deregulated, requiring students to contribute to university fees through a repayable loan system known as the Higher Education Contribution Scheme (HECS) and encouraging universities to increase income by admitting full-fee-paying students, including foreign students.
 The admission of domestic full-fee-paying students to public universities was abolished in 2009 by the Rudd Labor government.

 Immigration to the mainland capitals by refugees have seen capital flows follow soon after, such as from war-torn Lebanon and Vietnam.
-Later economic-migrants from mainland China also, up to recent restrictions, had invested significantly in the property markets.
+Later economic migrants from mainland China also, up to recent restrictions, had invested significantly in the property markets.

-Australia was one of few developed countries not to go through a recession during the Great Recession; Australia's last recession before the COVID-19 recession occurred in 1991.